 The answer to this question is is not a lot.
 Worms are the easiest pets you could ever raise.

-What other pet can you feed kitchen scraps and household trash to and they give you something valuable in return without a lot of effort on your part?
+What other pet can you feed kitchen scraps and household trash to and they give you something valuable in return?

 No other pet I could think of, just composting worms.

-A worm farm can be a great D.I.Y. home project idea that the whole family can enjoy!
+A worm farm can be a great D.I.Y. home project idea that the whole family will enjoy!

-Below I have some simple tips that I have learned over the years that will make starting your first worm farm much easier.
+Below I have some simple tips that I have learned over the years which will make starting your first worm farm a breeze!

 Before you get started worm farming you might want to take a few minutes to consider why you are starting a worm farm.

-Some may be looking for a good D.I.Y. project for kids to help teach them about responsibilities, this is a excellent project for that purpose.
+Some may be looking for a good D.I.Y. project for kids to help teach them about responsibilities.
+Worm farms are an excellent DIY project to teach your young kids some responsibilities.

-Some might want to learn how to worm farm just to recycle their food scraps and live a more sustainable lifestyle while others may have a more long term financial goal in mind.
+Many folks want to learn how to worm farm just to recycle their food scraps and live a more sustainable lifestyle.

-This is the main goal for many people and this is the reason I started this blog to bring awareness to this sustainable process.
+This is the reason I started this blog to bring awareness to this sustainable process.

 What Kind Of Worms Do You Need For Your Worm Farm?